cbonnalie/tcss460-web-api/README.md

 ### Meetings

-All meetings in the alpha sprint were held remotely.
+All meetings in the beta sprint were held remotely.
 Asynchronous communication was held throughout the week when needed.

 ### Comments